nkefeyan-22-26/child-penalty-iv-replication/Assignment2/README.md

 - **Critical Value (p < 0.05):** 3.84

 ### Finding:
-Chi-Square = 2.50 < 3.84, so the deviation is **not statistically significant**.
-The observed data does not show evidence of bias from random assignment.
-The "missing" 500 users in treatment can be attributed to random chance.
+Chi-Square = 2.50 < 3.84, so the deviation is **not statistically significant** at the 0.05 level.
+The observed data does not have bias from random assignment.
+The "missing" 500 users in treatment can be attributed to random chance, not engineering problems or systematic bias.

-**Takeaway:** Random assignment produces natural variation.
+**Takeaway:** Random assignment naturally produces variation.
 Statistical tests prevent us from seeing patterns in noise.
+The experiment is VALID.

 ---